witq/ng-transiterate/README.md

 <div transiterate="value" easing="easeOutQuad"></div>
 ```
 #### precision
 Sets how precisely should floating numbers be displayed.
 Default is 0 (display as rounded integers).
+This parameter is used only when no filter is selected.
 ```html
 <div transiterate="value" precision="2"></div>
 ```
+#### filter
+Sets which angular filter the directive should use for display.
+Default is none.
+If a filter requires parameters, they should be passed like that: `number:3`.
+This sets the filter to number with optional fractionSize parameter.
+<div transiterate="value" filter="number:3"></div>

+## Contributing

+This directive is my first jab at creating something universal and reusable.
+If you have any ideas how to make it better, PR's and suggetions are welcome.